OpenVidu/openvidu.io/docs/docs/self-hosting/how-to-guides/create-configure-AWS-certificate.md

     <figcaption>Create record in Route 53</figcaption>
     </figure>

-    You need to click the button called Create records in Route 53.
+    You need to click the button called **`Create records in Route 53`**.
 This will lead you to the next image where you just click Create records and that's it.

     <figure markdown>
     ![Create record page](../../../../assets/images/self-hosting/how-to-guides/create-configure-cert/create-record-page.png){ .png-img .dark-img }